What are the benefits of Short Selling CFDs?

 Many of the world’s stock markets have enjoyed incredible gains since 1982.
 Investors have been pocketing steady, consistent returns for over three decades now.

-Given the roaring bull markets we’ve just witnessed, you may be forgiven for not wanting to learn about short selling.
+Given the roaring bull markets we’ve just witnessed, you may be forgiven for not wanting to learn about short selling or short positions.

 Having said that, post-GFC stock markets have certainly had their share of rocky times.